Jeffrey Gibson: Totems series

 The Totems feature objects such as mannequins acquired from Craigslist, a wig, plastic flowers, toys, cowboy boots, flower pots, his signature spray paint and other objects.
 In the end Gibson created two human-like figures and a totem pole from the flower pots.
 Writer Ben Judson described Totems as way Gibson "uses the stereotyping of his own people as a way of exploring the use of metaphor in identity formation, cultural critique and consumerism without forfeiting lyricism or indulging in self-righteousness (apart, that is, from his press release)."

+The Animal That Therefore I Am (2025)

+From September 12, 2025 to June 9, 2026, Gibson’s The Animal That Therefore I Am was the Genesis Facade Commission at the Metropolitan Museum of Art.
+The work consists of four large sculptures that reference a deer, coyote, squirrel and hawk.
+The new sculptural works are said to be inspired by Jacques Derrida, an Algerian-born French philosopher.

 Reception

 Gibson's abstract works have been compared to artists such as Martin Johnson Heade, Cy Twombly, Chris Ofili, and Indigenous Australian art.
-Artist and poet Jimmie Durham declared that Gibson "might be our Miles Davis", our referring to Native America.
 While some celebrate him as a Native artist, others celebrate his ability to move freely in and out of Native and non-Native contemporary art worlds.